Updated August 2025

 To apply for a line of credit, a business must demonstrate it’s in good financial standing.

-Lenders typically accept audited or reviewed financial statements and put equal wright on financial statements regardless of the type of loan.
+Lenders typically accept audited or reviewed financial statements and put equal weight on financial statements regardless of the type of loan.
 However, when offering lines of credit lenders perfrom additional inquiries on subsidiary ledgers as additional diligence.

 Borrowers aren’t always required put up collateral when they apply for business lines of credit.
 Instead, credit is granted or denied based on the applicant’s: